-I used some framing studs and plywood to section off a part of my basement as a cheese, wine, and food storage cellar.
-I lined the walls with foil covered bubble insulation.
+I used some framing studs and plywood to section off a part of my basement as cheese, wine, and food storage cellar.
+I lined the walls with foil-covered bubble insulation.
 I added a door which I also insulated with the same material.

 I covered the windows with insulation.
 I also closed off all the vents from my house heating unit, so I didn’t heat the basement in winter.

 I bought a used walk-in fridge cooler from a restaurant closing sale and used that to cool the room for the few days it got about 60°F. It had a built-in thermostat, so I just set it to run as you do your house air conditioning.